Choman Hardi

-Choman Hardi (چۆمان هەردی; born 29 January 1974) is a Kurdish poet and translator.
+Choman Hardi (چۆمان هەردی; born 29 January 1974) is a Kurdish researcher, essayist, translator, poet, and feminist.

 Background

 Hardi was born in Sulaymaniyah on January 29th, 1974.
 The youngest among the 7 children of the famous Kurdish poet Ahmad Hardi.

 Hardi fled Iraq along with her family in the late 1980s and was granted asylum in the UK in 1993.
 She obtained her Bachelor of Arts (BA) at the Queen's College, University of Oxford, her Masters of Arts (MA) at the University College London and PhD at the University of Kent.